-A husband’s plea for help to keep his brain-dead and pregnant wife on life support so she can give birth to their son has been met with an outpouring of support and $133,000 in donations to pay the family’s expenses.
+A husband's plea to keep his brain-dead and pregnant wife on life support so she can give birth to their son has been met with an outpouring of support and $133,000 in donations to pay the medical expenses.

 Robyn Benson, 32, of Victoria, Canada, was 22 weeks pregnant when her husband found her unresponsive in their home Dec.
 28 after she complained of a headache, according to her husband's blog.
 Doctors learned that she'd had a massive brain bleed and declared her brain dead, he wrote.